 Will it be cold?

-The BBC Weather centre is currently predicting a maximum temperature of 10C, but it will be cloudy with a couple of light showers, so wrap up warm, but hopefully you won’t need an umbrella.
+The BBC Weather centre is currently predicting a maximum temperature of 13C, but it will be cloudy with a no sign of showers, so wrap up warm, and hopefully you won’t need an umbrella.